Trump slams his own supporters as 'weaklings' for falling for what he now calls the Epstein 'hoax'

 Trump's comments so far have not been enough to quell those who are still demanding answers.

-“For this to go away, you’re going to lose 10%" of the “Make America Great Again” movement, former adviser and Steve Bannon said during a gathering of young conservatives recently.

-Far-right commentator Jack Posobiec has said he will not rest “until we go full Jan.
-6 committee on the Jeffrey Epstein files.”
+Benny Johnson, a conservative podcaster who has called for the Epstein records to be released, said on his show that he is a fan of Trump’s movement but is trying to “give tough love and speak on behalf of the base.”

+“Maybe it hasn’t been framed correctly for the president,” Johnson said.
+“I don’t know.”

-House Speaker Mike Johnson, R-La., also appeared to break with Trump, calling for the Justice Department to “put everything out there and let the people decide.”
+House Speaker Mike Johnson, R-La., in an interview on Benny Johnson's show Tuesday, had called for the Justice Department to “put everything out there and let the people decide.”

-“The White House and the White House team are privy to facts that I don’t know.
-This isn’t my lane.
-I haven’t been involved in that, but I agree with the sentiment to put it out there,” Johnson told conservative podcaster Benny Johnson.
+Far-right conspiracy theorist and podcaster Alex Jones called Trump’s handling of the Epstein situation “the biggest train wreck I’ve ever seen.”

+“It’s not in character for you to be acting like this,” he said in a video reacting to Trump on Tuesday evening calling the case boring.
+“I support you, but we built the movement you rode in on.
+You’re not the movement.
+You just surfed in on it.”

 Credit: AP